huananfshi/16s_microbiome_analysis_workflow/README.md

     * visualize selected enzymes by heatmap [picrust_heatmap.R](picrust_heatmap.R) (note: the input here are the average values of scaled relative abundance of each enzyme at each time points (used `scale()` function in `R` the process is not included here)).
 4. future direction: using `Bokeh` or `plotly` for interactive plotting.
 5. citations:
+  * `Gloor, Gregory B., Jean M. Macklaim, Vera Pawlowsky-Glahn, and Juan J. Egozcue.
+"Microbiome datasets are compositional: and this is not optional."
+Frontiers in microbiology 8 (2017): 2224.`
   * `Virtanen, Pauli, Ralf Gommers, Travis E. Oliphant, Matt Haberland, Tyler Reddy, David Cournapeau, Evgeni Burovski et al. "SciPy 1.0: fundamental algorithms for scientific computing in Python."
 Nature methods 17, no. 3 (2020): 261-272.`
   * `Jeff Reback, Wes McKinney, jbrockmendel, Joris Van den Bossche, Tom Augspurger, Phillip Cloud, gfyoung, et al. “Pandas-dev/pandas: Pandas 1.0.3”.
 Zenodo, March 18, 2020. doi:10.5281/zenodo.3715232.`
   * `Seabold, Skipper, and Josef Perktold. “statsmodels: Econometric and statistical modeling with python.”
 Proceedings of the 9th Python in Science Conference.
 2010.`